Trusted By:

 • Understanding when only the latter will be available

-• When the money purchase annual pension tax allowance of £10,000 applies
+• When the money purchase annual allowance of £10,000 applies

 • Effect of exceeding this reduced limit

-• Anti-avoidance rules which prevent a tax advantage from significant recycling of tax-free lump sums into new tax-relieved contributions
+• Anti-avoidance rules that prevent a tax advantage from significant recycling of tax-free lump sums into new tax-relieved contributions

 • Taxation of pension funds at death